uw-dims/dims-finalreport/docs/source/recommendations.rst

 wanting to use the platform for secure software development, will want to consider these suggestions.

+During the time of this project, we encountered all of the typical problems that a team would have in the lifecycle of designing, deploying, and maintaining a small-scale (on the order of dozens of server components) distributed system.
+In order to have isolated development, test, and production systems, the difficulty factor goes up.
+To perform multiple production deployments and update code over time further increases the difficulty factor.
+Eventually, the lack of automation becomes a limiting factor at best, or leads to an extremely unstable, fragile, and insecure final product at worst.

+The benefit to those who chose to follow our lead will be a faster and smoother journey than we experienced during the DIMS project period of performance.
+All of the hurdles, mistakes, struggles, and ultimately the many successes and achievements in distributed system engineering were not easily found in the open source community.
+The :ref:`dimssr:dimssystemrequirements` documents security practices and features that we have attempted to incorporate to the greatest extent possible, in a way that can be improved over time in a modular manner.
+The system automation and continuous integration/continuous deployment features help in implementing and maintaining a secure system.
+(Red team application penetration testing will further improve the security of the system through feedback about weaknesses and deficiencies that crept in during development and deployment.)

 .. _ansibleFTW:

 Focus on System Build Automation